 Environmental stewardship initiatives within the Division of Residential and Hospitality Services are part of MSU's larger program and are focused on increasing awareness and driving behavior change with the ultimate goals of reducing greenhouse emissions, reducing energy consumption and conserving water.

-Your residence hall service desk is your one-stop shop for check-in & check-out, picking up mail & packages, grabbing a temporary key or access card, exchanging linen packets, checking out a vacuum or broom - and much more!
+Your residence hall service desk is your one-stop shop for check-in and check-out, picking up mail and packages, grabbing a temporary key or access card, exchanging linen packets, checking out a vacuum or broom, and much more!

-Each neighborhood has at least one primary service desk that is open 24 hours a day, 7 days a week.
+Each neighborhood has at least one primary service desk open 24 hours a day, seven days a week.

-Laundry facilities are located in each residence hall building, including the University Village and 1855 Place Apartments.
+Laundry facilities are located in each residence hall building, including University Village and 1855 Place apartments.
 Van Hoosen apartment residents may use the Owen Hall laundry room.